omgnetwork/omg-samples/omg-js/app/02-deposit-erc20/README.md

 ## Prerequisites

-1. Any amount of ERC20 tokens in Alice's wallet.
+- Any amount of ERC20 tokens in Alice's wallet.
 If you're using pre-defined `.env` configurations for Alice and Bob, the wallet should contain some test tokens.
 Otherwise, you can send 0 Ropsten ETH to several projects, most of them will send you back a few test tokens.
-To find smart contracts, you can use [Etherscan Token Tracker](https://etherscan.io/tokens).
+For searching smart contracts` addresses, use [Etherscan Token Tracker](https://etherscan.io/tokens) tool.

 ## Steps